amazingsammed/sam_store/README.md

 # How to run project

 * To begin with, run `npm install ` in the terminal
-  * it will download necessary file for the project
 * You may need a postgres sql database
 * You need to change the db url to your postgresdb
 * Run `npx prisma db push` to use the schema to generate a database structure for you